danxfisher/MeetEasier/README.md

 * Conference room mailboxes organized in room lists
 * Exchange Web Services (EWS) enabled
 * A service account with access to all conference room mailboxes and EWS
-* A web server to run the application
+* A web server with Node.js installed to run the application

 ***